| SOCR ≫ | DSPA ≫ | DSPA2 Topics ≫ |

 later.
 The treatment schedule uses treatment cycles directly in

-the drift terms; phi_treat * 1.0
+the drift terms; phi_treat * 1.0 assumes full dose

 when active.
-For time-dependent u(t)
+For time-dependent u(t), we should precompute

 its values over the time grid and reference them in the drift